-The best iMacs are popular among photographers, videographers, and other creatives, because they have lovely screens, and do an amazing job of running resource-hungry editing software like Photoshop, Lightroom, and Premiere Pro.
+The best iMacs are popular among photographers, videographers and other creatives, and for good reason.
+These desktop computers have plenty of power, and do an amazing job of running resource-hungry editing software like Photoshop, Lightroom, and Premiere Pro.
 But which is the best iMac for you?

 Best iMacs for photo editing in 2024